newsumm/2025/index.md

 <h3 class="blackpar_title">The 4th NewSum Workshop </h3>
 </center>
 <p>
-The Third Workshop on “New Frontiers in Summarization workshop” aims to provide a research forum for cross-fertilization of ideas in automatic summarization and related areas.
+The 4th Workshop on “New Frontiers in Summarization workshop” aims to provide a research forum for cross-fertilization of ideas in automatic summarization and related areas.
 This includes discussion on novel paradigms/frameworks, shared tasks of interest, information integration and presentation, applied research and applications, and possible future research foci.
 The workshop will pave the way towards building a cohesive research community, accelerating knowledge diffusion, developing new tools, datasets and resources that are in line with the needs of academia, industry, and government.
 </p>
 <!--
 The workshop will take place on <span class="blackhighlighted">DATE, 2023</span>.